-With companies going digital and content becoming a core asset, the demand for content management systems (CMS) has increased exponentially.
+With companies going digital and content becoming a core asset, the demand for a content management system (CMS) has increased exponentially.
 According to a study conducted by Data Bridge Market Research, the global enterprise CMS market is expected to reach USD 109.66 billion by 2025 and grow at a CAGR of 16.8%i.

 Advantages of a CMS

 - No requirement for coding knowledge.
 You don't have to possess technical prowess to manage the documents in a CMS.
 Even a non-technical person in your team can use it easily.
 A CMS uses templates, so anyone can create, edit, and distribute the content quickly.
 Of course, there will be certain areas where you would need some level of technical assistance to manage the system without any hassles.
-However, with little training and documentation support, your team will be able to maintain the CMS efficiently.
+However, with some training and documentation support, your team will be able to maintain the CMS efficiently.

 - Facilitates role-based access to team members.
 CMS allows businesses to assign specific roles to specific team members.
 For example, a manager might have the admin rights to add, delete, and edit a file, while a team member would have limited access such as just adding a file to the system.
 Similarly, you can restrict access to other members who are not a part of your project.
 By assigning roles to team members, you would have better control over your documents and each member would know what is expected of them.